-As a family of 6, it’s not always easy for us to decide what to make for dinner.
+As a family of five, it’s not always easy for us to decide what to make for dinner.
 Initially, we did a lot of internet searches like “dinner ideas” and “recipes for dinner.”
-Then Pinterest and Yummly came along, and well,, that sort of helped I guess, but the actual answer came in a simple system.
-I give credit to my husband as his commitment to rotating protein and starch choices is really what gave rise to it’s creation.
+Then Pinterest and Yummly came along, and well, that sort of helped I guess, but the actual answer came in a simple system.
+I give credit to my commitment to rotating protein and starch choices as that’s really what gave rise to it’s creation.
 So, here it is, how to know what to make for dinner every night—the easy way.

 Step 1: Make a protein and starch list.